-JUAN GONZALEZ: I’d like to ask you, given the historical reality in Latin America, that there have been popular movements arising certainly throughout most of the 20th century, and for at least during the Cold War, the United States was always able to argue, well these are movements either instigated or inspired by communism, by the international communist movement.
-Obviously, what’s, you had the collapse of the Soviet Union, our government cannot say that anymore.
-They have to deal with the reality, as you say, that these are popular movements dealing with the concrete conditions and contradictions of their own societies, where obviously the United States has a big role in the current realities of those societies.
-But to what degree do you sense, as Chavez said, that this general awakening is, uh, that the forces in these various countries are coming together, in a sort of a common front against the American empire?
+JUAN GONZALEZ: I’d like to ask you, given the historical reality in Latin America, that there have been popular movements arising certainly throughout most of the 20th century, and for—at least during the Cold War, the United States was always able to argue, well, these are movements either instigated or inspired by communism, by the international communist movement.
+Obviously, once you had the collapse of the Soviet Union, our government hasn’t been able to say that anymore.
+They’ve had to deal with the reality, as you say, that these are popular movements that are dealing with the concrete conditions and contradictions of their own societies, where obviously the United States has a big role in the current realities of those societies.
+But to what degree do you sense, as Chavez said, that this general awakening is—that the forces in these various countries are coming together in a sort of a common front against the American empire?

 JOHN PILGER: I hope it will be.

 AMY GOODMAN: Explain your history.
-I remember when you did a series of films on Cambodia — ground-breaking, award-winning films.
-Was it a series of five of them?
+I mean, I remember when you did a series of films on Cambodia, ground-breaking, award-winning films.
+I think you—was it a series of five of them?

-AMY GOODMAN: This was about Pol Pot’s genocide?
+AMY GOODMAN: This was about Pol Pot’s genocide in Cambodia.

 JOHN PILGER: Well, it was about Pol Pot’s genocide, but it was about what caused Pol Pot’s genocide.
-It was about the role that the bombing of Cambodia, the U.S. bombing, Nixon and Kissinger’s bombing, had played as a catalyst, in, if not creating Pol Pot’s organization, certainly giving it the popular base that it never had before, and it wouldn’t have had without the bombing.
+It was about the role that the bombing of Cambodia, the U.S. bombing, Nixon and Kissinger’s bombing, had played as a catalyst in creating—if not creating Pol Pot’s organization, certainly giving it the popular base that it never had before, and it wouldn’t have had without the bombing.

-JOHN PILGER: Yes, yes, it was shown, as you point out, at around one o’clock in the morning.
-And it was shown just enough for it to win an Emmy.
+JOHN PILGER: Yes, yes, yes, it was shown, as you point out, at about 1:00 in the morning, but it was shown just enough for it to win an Emmy.
+So—

-AMY GOODMAN: So it had to be shown once, it was shown, even if they moved the time to after midnight.
+AMY GOODMAN: So it had to be shown once.
+It was shown, even if they had moved the time to after midnight.

-AMY GOODMAN: And what do you think accounts for this — your films being shown all over the world–but this difficulty in breaking the sound barrier in the United States?
+AMY GOODMAN: And what do you think accounts for this, your film being shown all over the world, but this difficulty in breaking the sound barrier in the United States?

-JOHN PILGER: I think it is because it is close to home.
-It is putting a finger on the nerve.
-Because the PBS executives back in 1980 when I came here, offering to cut the first two films together, really to do anything that would get it out on to U.S. television, they watched it.
-They said they admired it, but they were deeply disturbed by the connection that it had made between the US bombing and the rise of Pol Pot.
-It was quite ironic because the other day it was revealed—it was Ben Kiernan at Yale produced some of the documents that Clinton had taken at Vietnam that showed that the bombing of Cambodia by Nixon through the early '70s, late ’60s and early ’70s, was five times greater than we thought was.
-And if you look at the CIA files of that period, they are saying in effect that it is giving the Khmer Rouge the kind of power that they never had.
-Well this, this message — that the U.S. was linked with the rise of one of the great monsters of the 20th century—and in fact they actually supported that monster, they supported the monster’s representative in the United Nations for several years— that was anathema.
+JOHN PILGER: I think it’s because it’s close to home.
+It’s putting a finger on the nerve.
+Because the PBS executives, back in 1980, when I came here offering to cut the first two films together, really to do anything that would get it out onto U.S. television, they watched it, they said they admired it, but they were deeply disturbed by the connection that it had made between the U.S. bombing and the rise of Pol Pot, which was quite ironic because the other day it was revealed—it was Ben Kiernan at Yale, produced some of the documents that Clinton had taken to Vietnam, which showed that the bombing of Cambodia by Nixon through the early '70s, late ’60s, early ’70s, was five times greater than we thought it was.
+And if you look at the CIA files of that period, they are saying, in effect, that it's giving the Khmer Rouge the kind of power that they never had.
+Well, this message, that the U.S. was linked with the rise of one of the great monsters of the 20th century—and, in fact, they actually supported that monster, they supported the monster’s representative in the United Nations for several years— that was anathema.

-JUAN GONZALEZ: And your sense of the empire’s, that clip from Hugo Chavez saying the empire is in it’s dying days — and you see, and you’ve been to all these countries around the world where people are in resistance, do you perceive this Bush-Blair period, do you see as just an abnormality?
-Or do you see it as the empire consolidating its reactionary nature?
+JUAN GONZALEZ: And your sense of the empire’s—that clip from Chavez saying that the empire is in its dying days, as you see—and you’ve been to all these countries around the world, where people are in resistance, do you perceive this Bush-Blair period as just an abnormality, or do you see it as really the empire consolidating its reactionary nature?

-JOHN PILGER: I think both are probably happening.
-There is no doubt that there is a crisis within the empire.
-But I think those who think it is about to fall apart, and collapse under the weight of its own contradictions and all that, they, they are wrong.
+JOHN PILGER: I think the empire—I think both probably are happening.
+There’s no doubt that there is a crisis within the empire.
+But I think those who think that it’s about to fall apart and collapse under the weight of its contradictions and all that, they’re wrong.
 The U.S. economically is still the great power.
-Militarily, there is nothing like it.
-I think there are two sides of the empire, and one we’re starting now to get a glimpse of, and that is the Russians are saying, hang on, you are building these so-called defense shields all around us again, but only closer.
-We don’t want that.
-And that is the beginning of a new struggle.
+Militarily, there’s nothing like it.
+I think there are two sides in the empire, and one we’re starting now to get a glimpse of, and that is the Russians are saying, "Hang on, you’re building these so-called defense shields all around us again, but only closer.
+We don’t want that."
+And that is a beginning of a new struggle.